+- · Bachelor of Applied Science Degrees

-- · Associate of Arts degrees
+- · Associate of Arts degree

 - · Associate of Science degree

-- · Associate and Bachelor of Applied Science degrees
+- · Associate of Applied Science degrees

+- Field of Study transfer majors

-- · Core curriculum designed for transfer to a university
+- · Core transfer curriculum

-- · Career/technical certificates

-- · Occupational advancement

-- · Developmental education
+- Workforce training

 - · Adult literacy and other basic skills

 - · Personal enrichment

-Weatherford College maintains a friendly and respectful environment that encourages student pursuit of educational excellence and pursuit of personal goals.
-The College offers counseling and guidance to help students identify and attain their goals.
+Weatherford College maintains a culture of caring that encourages student pursuit of educational excellence.
+The College offers counseling and guidance to help students identify and attain their personal goals.

 Weatherford College requires professional development of all full-time employees and encourages research to seek out, develop, and implement methods to improve student learning.
-Weatherford College also conducts research to ensure the College offers programs that contribute to the cultural and economic well being of the service area citizens.
+Weatherford College also conducts research to ensure that the College offers programs that contribute to the cultural and economic wellbeing of the service area citizens.

 Weatherford College fosters a culture that embraces diversity and inclusion.
-The College embraces continuous improvement through systematic and regular planning, execution, assessment, and improvement.
+The college embraces continuous improvement through systematic and regular planning, execution, assessment, and improvement.